Course and Curriculum Questions

 You will be expected to attend class at set days and times, though the sessions will be recorded for your future reference.

-Degree pathways are different ways of structuring the required coursework and fieldwork.
+Degree pathways are different ways of structuring the required coursework and practicum work.
 The pathways are:

 - Advanced Standing